tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户组管理_intl.md

 ### Delete a policy for a user group

-1. Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), and go to **User Group** in left navigation bar on the left.
+1. Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), and go to **User Group** from the left sidebar.
 Click the user group name to go to the detail page.

  ![](https://main.qcloudimg.com/raw/750507c3c3bff9e82746366d0b4f9961.png)